top of page

 In this class everyone will carve a small versatile bowl from green-wood.

-We will rough out the entire bowl.
-We will begin with going over possible designs and layout and then dive into hollowing the bowl with gouges and adzes.
+In the morning, we will rough out the entire bowl, beginning with going over possible designs and layout and then dive into hollowing the bowl with gouges and adzes.
 In the afternoon, we will work with small carving axes to roughly shape the exterior and then fine tune the form with gouges.

 Build confidence using an axe!